HandMap/HandMap.github.io/_posts/2016-09-27-opencv3-install-on-macos-sierra.markdown

 ---
 layout: post
-title: "OpenCV3.1 install on MacOS Sierra"
+title: "OpenCV 3.x install on macOS Sierra"
 date: 2016-09-27
 excerpt: I have fought the good fight and feel the need to share the process I followed to fix my issues
 tags: